programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 This stacked bar chart shows three ranges of frequency values for the term _she_.
 In the first range or bucket (farthest to the left), the lowest frequencies for the term _she_ are represented.
 The second bucket (in the center) contains the middle range of values, and the third bucket (farthest to the right) contains the highest frequencies of the word _she_.
 The two colors in each bar represent the number of reviews labeled male and female respectively, such that the ratio of male labels to female labels is demonstrated for each frequency range.
 From this visualization, we can see that there are many more male-labeled reviews in the data than female-labeled reviews and that, in the mid-range and higher-range buckets, there are more female labels than male labels.
 In the lowest frequency range, the majority but not all of the reviews have male labels.
 In turn, most of the reviews with male labels are found in this range.
 It's also the case that the majority of the reviews with female labels are found in this range.
 This apparent contradiction is made possible the overall ratio of male to female labels in the data.

 Based on our data, a higher frequency of the term _she_ seems to suggest a greater likelihood of a female label.
-A logistical regression function, however, does merely solve for "the conditional probabilities of an outcome" but rather generates a  "mathematical transformation of those probabilities called logits."[^6] The term _logit_ itself is a shortened version of "logistic unit," and a logistic regression model is sometimes called a logit model for short.
+A logistical regression function, however, doesn't merely solve for "the conditional probabilities of an outcome" but rather generates a  "mathematical transformation of those probabilities called logits."[^6] The term _logit_ itself is a shortened version of "logistic unit," and a logistic regression model is sometimes called a logit model for short.

 The math behind this function is more complicated than a linear regression, but the usage is quite similar.
 When a given predictor value is a supplied, a probability of a binary label is mathematically calculated.
-As with a linear regression, the sigmoid function requires an input variable (such as the frequency of _she_ in our case), along with a coefficient and an intercept.
+As with a linear regression, a logistic regression function requires an input variable (such as the frequency of _she_ in our case), along with a coefficient and an intercept.
 The relationship of all possible values to their derived probabilities will form an S shape, or a sigmoid curve.
 As a result, a logistic regression model is a type of sigmoid function.

 Our logit model can convert any real number input to a value between zero and one.[^7] The mathematical formula looks like this: